6g

 Episode 8: The Legal System Strikes Back

-In contrast to the Interested Party’s narrative, the defendants responded like technicians repairing a machine.
+In contrast to Butter Boy’s narrative, the defendants responded like technicians repairing a machine.
 Their filings pointed to jurisdictional limits, strict deadlines, probate exclusivity, standing requirements, and rules of service.
 They insisted the estate was long closed.
-They insisted the Interested Party had no legal right to re-open it.
+They insisted Butter Boy had no legal right to re-open it.
 They insisted emotional context had no bearing on statutory procedure.

 “The legal system does not measure fear.
 It measures time.”